List of G.I. Joe: A Real American Hero characters: Blizzard

 Blizzard is the G.I.
 Joe Team's arctic attack soldier.
-His real name is Patch Kelly, and his rank is that of Sergeant First Class E-7.
+His real name is Gregory M. Natale, and his rank is that of Sergeant First Class E-7.
 Blizzard was born in Wolfeboro, New Hampshire (spelled "Wolfboro" on the action figure's file card), and was first released as an action figure in 1988.
 In 1991, he was one of six exclusive European releases under the "Tiger Force" line.
 In 1997, he was released as part of an "Arctic Mission" triple pack with Iceberg and Snow-Job.

 Blizzard's primary military specialty is Arctic warfare training instructor, and his secondary military specialty is infantry.
 Blizzard led an experimental security team based at Thule, Greenland for an entire winter, whose objective it was to determine what kind of training and conditioning worked best to prepare trainees for combat in Arctic conditions.
 Blizzard's team found that training and conditioning had little effect, as only the hardest and meanest men made it through the course – of which Blizzard was the hardest and meanest.
 He is noted by his teammates as being difficult to work with, though his success record makes up for it.

 Blizzard is featured as a playable character in the 1991 G.I.
 Joe video game created for the Nintendo Entertainment System.
 His special power is being able to fire weapon-shots through walls.